 This harmful legislation prohibits local jurisdictions from passing or enforcing any policy that offers minimum protections for employees.
-Here are just a few of the critical policies that would be prohibited under SB15:
+Here are just a few of the critical policies that would be prohibited under SB15 and newly filed SB 2485-2488:

-Paid Sick Leave: 40% of working Texans lack access to Paid Sick Leave representing 4.3 million people.ii This means they must choose between staying home when they or a family member is sick or sacrificing their paycheck.
-For low wage earners across the state, studies have shown that missing 3.5 days of unpaid work equates to household's entire monthly grocery bill.iii
+Paid Sick Leave: 40% of working Texans lack access to paid sick leave representing 4.3 million people.
+This means they must choose between staying home when they or a family member is sick or sacrificing their paycheck.
+For low wage earners across the state, studies have shown that missing 3.5 days of unpaid work equates to household's entire monthly grocery bill.

 Paid sick leave policies are also critical to public health.
 For example, occupations like food preparation and serving are among those with the lowest rates of access to paid sick leave at 19%.
-In the lowest rates of access to paid sick leave at 19%.

 In a survey of Houston restaurant workers, 74% reported cooking or serving food while sick because they lacked access to paid sick leave.
-Learn more about paid sick days in Texas.

 Paid Family and Medical Leave: Nearly one in four pregnant women who are employed return to work within two weeks of giving birth, primarily because they cannot afford to go without pay.
-Federal law mandates that employees of large companies must be given at a minimum, unpaid, job-protected time to care for themselves, a new child, or a seriously ill child, spouse or parent.
+Federal law mandates that employees of large companies must be given at a minimum, unpaid, job protected time to care for themselves, a new child, or a seriously ill child, spouse or parent.
 While this protection is important, it only covers approximately 60 percent of the population and most individuals are not financially able to take this time off unpaid.
 Paid Family and Medical Leave policies enable employees to take paid time off when these life events occur through a system of insurance programs paid for by both employees and employers.